-In Mathematics, centroid defines the geometric center of a two-dimensional plane surface.
+In Mathematics, centroid defines the geometric centre of a two-dimensional plane surface.
 It is a point that is located from the arithmetic mean position of all the points in the plane surface.
 Otherwise, it is defined as the average of all the points in the plane figure.
 The centroid can be found for different geometrical shapes.
-In this article, the concept of the centroid of a triangle.
+In this article, the concept of the centroid of a triangle is discussed in detail.

 What is the Centroid of a Triangle?

 Definition: For a two-dimensional shape “triangle,” the centroid is obtained by the intersection of its medians.
 The line segments of medians join vertex to the midpoint of the opposite side.
 All three medians meet at a single point (concurrent).
 The point of concurrency is known as the centroid of a triangle.

 From the given figure, three medians of a triangle meet at a centroid “G”.
 A centroid is also known as the centre of gravity.